nmstate/kubernetes-nmstate/README.md

 We use [nmstate](https://nmstate.github.io/) to perform state driven network configuration on each node, as well as to return back its current state.
-This operator is driven by two types of objets, `NodeNetworkState` and `NodeNetworkConfigurationPolicy`.
+This operator is driven by two types of objects, `NodeNetworkState` and `NodeNetworkConfigurationPolicy`.

 ### Node Network State